Area : 1412 Sq. Km

 » Wear loose fitting and simple clothes that blend with the park surroundings.

-» For the safety of the visitors, walking and hiking within the vicinity of the park is not allowed.
+» For the safety of the visitors, walking and hiking within the vicinity of the

 » Camping and picnicking is not allowed within the park.